 Are you looking for a free SSL certificate?
 You can easily get a free SSL certificate for the WordPress site.
 SSL for WordPress secures your site data transfer between your site and the site users.
-The users and search engines trust the sites with SSL certificates.
+Users and search engines trust sites with SSL certificates.

 Maximises Website Uptime

 Although most web hosting services have 99.99% uptime.
 Using a CDN like Cloudflare takes care of the 0.01% downtime.
 During this time it will serve the cached version of your site from the CDN servers.